 3.1.
 Satisfactory academic progress (SAP) will be evaluated for all students, including part-time students, at the end of each academic year (May).
 Students admitted mid-year (January) and those who attend only one term for the year will also be evaluated in May each year.

 3.2.
-Satisfactory academic progress is measured by meeting the following three standards:
+Satisfactory academic progress is measured by meeting the following two standards: